husseinaluie/FlowSieve/RTD_mainpage.md

 1. `--version`
  * Calling `./coarse_grain.x --version` prints a summary of the constants / variables used when compiling
+2. `--help`
+ * Calling `./coarse_grain.x --help` prints a summary of the run-time command-line arguments, as well as default values (if applicable).

 ### Specifying Filtering Scales